Ada86Balogh/cubebloc/README.md

 $ cd <project-name>
 ```

-And do not forget to add your "domain" to your host file:
+Do not forget to add your "domain" to your host file:

   * Linux: /etc/hosts
   * Windows: /Windows/System32/etc/drivers/host